texfaq/texfaq.github.io/FAQ-psfchoice.md

   (medium, bold and heavy) and symbols of previous versions of MathTime.
 In addition it has a much extended range of symbols, and many typographic improvements that make for high-quality documents.
-  The fonts are supported under both Plain TeX and LaTeX 2e, and are exclusively available for purchase from [Personal TeX Inc](FAQ-commercial.md).
+  The fonts are supported under both Plain TeX and LaTeX2e, and are exclusively available for purchase from [Personal TeX Inc](FAQ-commercial.md).